facelessuser/FuzzyFileNav/docs/index.md

 * Special thanks to [Boundincode](https://github.com/Boundincode) whose witty humor and quirky coding fueled the development of the plugin.
 (If only he was more humble...)

-* Thanks to biermeester and matthjes for thier suggestions and ideas with platform/host specific settings.
+* Thanks to biermeester and matthjes for their suggestions and ideas with platform/host specific settings.